section-engineering-education/engineering-education/articles/android-studio-shimmer-loading-effect/index.md

 This guide will primarily discuss the concept of the shimmer loading effect.
 Shimmer Loading widget acts as a skeleton layout.
 Typically a content placeholder with a shimmering animation.
 It overrides the application's main screen as the application requests data from the server.
 Once the data is loaded, the dummy skeleton screen will be replaced by the main screen views.

 To implement a shimmering effect in android studio, you need a library called [Shimmer](http://facebook.github.io/shimmer-android/).
 This dependency helps implement a shimmer layout when fetching data from a server.
 It implements the same concept as a Spinner or ProgressBar.
-Major corporates such as YouTube, LinkedIn, Google Drive, and Facebook have implemented the shimmer loading effect in their applications.
+Major corporates have implemented the shimmer loading effect in their applications.
+They include;

+- YouTube
+- LinkedIn
+- Google Drive
+- Facebook

 [Facebook]((http://facebook.github.io/shimmer-android/)) developed it to show loading animation while requesting data from APIs or servers.

 ![Facebook Shimmering Example](/engineering-education/android-studio-shimmer-loading-effect/shimmer-small.gif)